10 Tips for Weight Reduction in the Overweight Horse

 Once your horse has reached its ideal body condition, maintaining the proper weight is a gentle balancing act.
 You will probably need to readjust your horse's ration to stabilize its weight.
 Exercise will continue to be a key component in keeping the horse fit.
 Because obesity can affect a horse's health, communicate regularly with your veterinarian.
 Schedule regular check-ups, especially during the weight reduction process.

-For more information about caring for the obese horse, ask your equine veterinarian for the "Overweight Horse" brochure, provided by the American Association of Equine Practitioners in partnership with Educational Partners Bayer Animal Health and Purina Mills, Inc., or visit the AAEP's horse health web site, www.myHorseMatters.com.
+For more information about caring for the obese horse, ask your equine veterinarian for the "Overweight Horse" brochure, provided by the American Association of Equine Practitioners in partnership with Educational Partners Bayer Animal Health and Purina Mills, Inc. Additional information is available on the AAEP's horse health Web site.

 Reprinted with permission from the American Association of Equine Practitioners.